damaisme/notion-next-blog/README.md

 ### 3. Set Up Notion
 This is the most critical step to connect the platform to your content.

-- Duplicate the Notion Template: If you don't have one already, duplicate a blog database template into your Notion workspace.
+- Duplicate the [Notion Template](https://futuristic-seagull-1eb.notion.site/Notion-Next-Blog-212872a4f66280299997e80a3b02d020?source=copy_link): If you don't have one already, duplicate a blog database template into your Notion workspace.
 - Create a Notion Integration:
    - Go to the Notion integrations page.
    - Click "New integration," give it a name (e.g., "My Blog Platform"), and select the appropriate workspace.
    - Copy your "Internal Integration Token".
 This is your NOTION_API_KEY.
    - Get Your Database ID:
    - Open your Posts database in Notion.
-   - Click the three-dot menu (...) > "Copy link to view".
+   - Click the three-dot menu (...) > "View Database".
    - From the link https://www.notion.so/YOUR_WORKSPACE/DATABASE_ID?v=..., copy your DATABASE_ID.
 - Connect the Integration to Your Database:
    - Go back to your database page in Notion, click the three-dot menu (...) > "Add connections" > then select the integration you just created.